-Board Leadership Structure and Board's Role in Risk Oversight while allowing the Chairperson of the board to lead the board of directors in its fundamental role of providing advice to and independent oversight of management.
-Our board of directors recognizes the time, effort and energy that the Chief Executive Officer must devote to his position in the current business environment, as well as the commitment required to serve as our Chairperson, particularly as the board of directors' oversight responsibilities continue to grow.
+Board Leadership Structure and Board's Role in Risk Oversight

+The positions of our Chairman of the board and Chief Executive Officer are presently separated.
+Separating these positions allows our Chief Executive Officer to focus on our day-to-day business, while allowing the Chairman of the board to lead the board of directors in its fundamental role of providing advice to and independent oversight of management.
+Our board of directors recognizes the time, effort and energy that the Chief Executive Officer must devote to his position in the current business environment, as well as the commitment required to serve as our Chairman, particularly as the board of directors' oversight responsibilities continue to grow.
 Our board of directors also believes that this structure ensures a greater role for the independent directors in the oversight of our company and active participation of the independent directors in setting agendas and establishing priorities and procedures for the work of our board of directors.
 Our board of directors believes its administration of its risk oversight function has not affected its leadership structure.
-Although our amended and restated bylaws that will be in effect upon the closing of this offering will not require our Chairperson and Chief Executive Officer positions to be separate, our board of directors believes that having separate positions is the appropriate leadership structure for us at this time and demonstrates our commitment to good corporate governance.
+Although our amended and restated bylaws that will be in effect upon the closing of this offering will not require our Chairman and Chief

+Executive Officer positions to be separate, our board of directors believes that having separate positions is the appropriate leadership structure for us at this time and demonstrates our commitment to good corporate governance.